skdelphix/maskdocs/docs/Getting_Started/Installation_First_Time_Setup.md

 # Installation/First Time Setup

-This section walks you step by step on how to download and install the Delphix Engine software onto your infrastructure (VMware, AWS EC2, or Azure).
+This section walks you step by step on how to download and install the Delphix Engine software onto your infrastructure (VMware, AWS EC2, Azure, or GCP).

 ## Installing OVA on VMware